-The diagnosis of patellofemoral pain syndrome is made on the basis of an interview.
-The physiotherapist will ask a number of questions to see if your complaints fit in with this disorder.
-After that the therapist will do a number of tests to see how the knee is functioning.
-The physiotherapists at Fysiofitaal can easily and quickly diagnose patellofemoral pain syndrome.
-Do you think you have this disorder or do you suffer from other knee complaints?
-Make an appointment with one of our therapists and they will help you further.
+Diagnosing patellofemoral pain syndrome is done through an interview.
+The physical therapist will ask a number of questions to see if your symptoms fit this condition.
+Then the therapist will do some tests to see how the knee is functioning.
+The physical therapists at Fysiofitaal can easily and quickly diagnose patellofemoral pain syndrome.
+If you think you have this condition or suffer from other knee complaints make an appointment with one of our therapists and they will help you further.